Lesson 1

 3. Which department is she in?

-4. When is she going to come back to the office?
+4. When is she going to come back to

 5. When does Jordi want to meet?